 One of my replacements was her daughter.
 The daughter typed a memo and distributed it to the employees.
 Then the president saw the bloopers and cringed.
-She went to all the employees and took the memo away.
+She went to all the employees and gathered up every copy of the memo.
 Then she typed it herself, free of errors, and distributed that to the employees.
 All the employees who had been laughing about the bloopers forgot they ever existed.

 You know that last sentence is bogus, right?

 Save yourself some embarrassment.
 Let another person read whatever it is before you distribute it.
 It's always easier, cheaper, and more effective than trying to destroy the evidence.